HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### JMeter agents

 To run the tests, a distributed AWS/JMeter agents setup consisting of 1 primary and 20 subordinate c5.2xlarge JMeter instances was used.
-Details about the JMeter setup are listed below.
+Refer to the following JMeter setup details:

 **c5.2xlarge JMeter instance**